NataliiaSkopiuk/mlops/docs/lab/install2.md

 ## Shutdown the environment

-When you are ready to shutdown the environment inside your host terminal (NOT the terminal in the Lab UI), change to the directory where you cloned kubedirector-lab and issue the command:
+When you are ready to shutdown the environment inside your host terminal (NOT the terminal in the Lab UI), change to the directory where you cloned MLOps-lab and issue the command:

 ```
 vagrant suspend